Does a Criminal Conviction Affect My Child Custody Rights?

 If you are going through a divorce and you’re concerned about maintaining your parental rights, then it makes sense to work with a qualified New York divorce attorney.
 Chances are good that you want what’s best for your children, and family courts generally work hard to keep family relationships intact.
 That’s good news for parents who have a criminal record.
 However, it’s not something that should be left to chance.
 An experienced family law attorney can help you present the strongest possible case in your defense.

-The practitioners at Klein & Sanchez help families resolve difficult parental rights issues every day.
+The practitioners at Klein Law, P.C. help families resolve difficult parental rights issues every day.
 It may be possible to maintain your relationship with your children, but you’ll need competent legal representation to do so.
 Contact our experienced Poughkeepsie family law attorneys to learn more.

 Categories: